rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.3.0.md

 │ The argument "project" is required, but no definition was found.
 ╵
 ```
-To resolve this, add the values for the fields to the `polaris_gcp_project` resource.
-The current, implicit values, of
+To resolve these errors, add the values for the fields to the `polaris_gcp_project` resource.
+The current implicit values of
 the fields can be found in the Terraform state for the `polaris_gcp_project` resource.
 Use the `terraform state show`
 command to print the state for the `polaris_gcp_project` resource.
 E.g:
 ```console